Is surging U.S. debt sustainable, or will it spin out of control?

 The global financial crisis was the first time that many people had ever heard of the Fed using its balance sheet to support large asset purchases.
 But the practice of buying U.S. government securities as an instrument of monetary policy dates to the 1920s.
 Following World War I, Benjamin Strong, then head of the Federal Reserve Bank of New York, did so in an effort to stem a recession in 1923.

-A few years later, the country entered the Great Depression and, just as in the late 2000s, short-term interest rates quickly hit the zero lower bound in the early 1930s.
+A few years later, the U.S. entered the Great Depression and, just as in the late 2000s, short-term interest rates quickly hit the zero lower bound in the early 1930s.
 During World War II, the U.S. Treasury directed the Federal Reserve to target short- and long-term interest rates through the purchase of U.S. government bonds as a means of financing the war effort.

 Fast forward to Ben Bernanke, who became Fed chair in 2006.
 His legacy is defined by the Fed’s actions to stabilize the financial system and the economy during the financial crisis.
 Having reached the zero bound on policy rates, the Federal Reserve purchased billions of dollars of U.S. Treasury and mortgage-backed securities.
 This quantitative easing may have been new to many market participants, but it was already part of the Fed’s playbook.